 The clinics are for people who have never rowed or sculled as well as for those who would like a refresher course.
 Single and double sculling and 4+ sweep rowing will be taught in six 2 hour sessions.
 Basic skills, boat handling, and safety instruction are taught in a supportive and graduated approach by qualified, seasoned instructors.You must attend a minimum of 8 sessions in order to successfully complete the training, or if you are unable to, you need to make arrangements with a coach for private lessons (at additional cost) to make up the required number of sessions.
-Assistants from both clubs will be on hand to help with the clinics.
-Currently there is only one clinic scheduled, but if enough interest, then a second will be scheduled in late June into July.
+Assistants from both clubs will be on hand to help with the coached clinics.

 To successfully complete the LEARN TO ROW clinic, you must participate in a minimum of 8 sessions (16 hours of instruction).
 The full course offered is 12 sessions long (24 hours of instruction) and you are strongly encouraged to participate in as many sessions as you can.
 Extra time will also be needed to watch a safety video outside of class.
 Please note: You must be a capable swimmer to participate in any RowBOC or PRC activity.
 Pre-registration is necessary as clinic space is limited to 8 people.

 Saturdays 10:00 – 12:00 noon

 LOCATION: Brattleboro Rowing Club : West River, Spring Tree Lane – Tan Quonset Hut, north from the Marina.
-Putney Rowing Club: Connecticut River, Dummerston Boat Landing, Putney, VT.
 Sessions may be subject to change or cancellation.
 You will be notified in advance if this occurs.

-After successfully completing the clinic, you may join RowBOC in the same season at a reduced rate of $100.00, you may join PRC or both clubs.
-Inquire about the details and rates at respective club websites.
-Clinic sessions are limited to eight people and are filled on a first-come, first-served basis by pre- registration.
+After successfully completing the clinic, you may join RowBOC in the same season at a reduced rate of $100.00 Clinic sessions are limited to eight people and are filled on a first-come, first-served basis by pre- registration.

-2015 clinic application and waiver print and mail in with payment – to be posted here in APRIL 2016.
+2016 clinic application and waiver print and mail in with payment – to be posted here in APRIL 2016.